top of page

 Before you sign anything, take a good look at the contract.
 What exactly are they promising to do?
 Make sure it's clear what services are included and what isn't.
 You don't want any surprises later on.
 Pay attention to the pricing details, payment terms, and any cancellation policies.
 A well-written agreement protects both you and the cleaning company, making sure everyone is on the same page about the job ahead.

-The Value of Being Insured and WSIB Covered
+The Value of Being WSIB Covered

 This is a big one.
 You're letting people into your newly finished space.
-It's important that the cleaning team is properly insured.
+It's important that the cleaning team is properly covered.
 This means if something accidentally gets damaged during the cleaning process, the insurance can cover it.
 Also, knowing that the cleaning professionals have WSIB coverage gives you peace of mind.
 It shows the company takes safety and trust seriously.

 Frequently Asked Questions